A little about Squid Proxy

 http_access deny all

-Next, let us create the file where we will insert the domains.
-Thus, the file will be ”dominios_proibidos.txt” located inside “/etc/squid/”.
-Then, we will insert the domains into the file.
+Next, we will create the file where we will insert the words or regular expressions.
+In this case, the file will be:”Word_block.txt” located inside “/etc/squid/”.

 sudo service squid restart